Spanish Teaching Major

 Most Spanish Teaching majors study abroad in a Spanish-speaking country and are part of a vibrant pre-service teaching community.

-With excellent faculty, three different field experiences, and a full semester of student teaching, graduates are well prepared to lead their own classrooms.
+With excellent faculty, two internships, and a full semester of student teaching, graduates are well prepared to lead their own classrooms.

 Find out more about Spanish Teaching major classes and program requirements.